‘General Hospital’ Spoilers Bombshell: ‘GH’ Best Kept Secret Leaked – Patient 6 Is Cassadine Assassin!

 — Soaps In Depth ABC (@soapsindepthabc) September 15, 2017

 Soap Central GH spoilers say a man with Jason’s face is revealed this week.
 Ava Jerome will unmask Patient 6 next week, and we’ll see Steve Burton’s face.
-Given the plot of the game that inspired his plot, Patient 6 will escape, perhaps with Ava’s assistance.
+Given the plot of the game that inspired this plot, Patient 6 will escape, perhaps with Ava’s assistance.
 Burton is headed back to Port Charles but his brain is frazzled, and he won’t know who he is, a lot like how Jake Doe didn’t know who he was.
 Miller has memories from Jason’s past, and we don’t yet know what will be in Burton’s head, and either could be the “real” Jason.
 The important thing is that Burton is back on Tuesday.

 Another GH hint dropped by Kelly Monaco